troy896/magisk-files/note.md

 - [App] Wait for service to bind before accessing [topjohnwu/Magisk#6268](https://github.com/topjohnwu/Magisk/pull/6268)
 - [Modules] Support magic mount more partitions (`my_*`, `odm`, `optics`, `prism`)
 - [MagiskInit] Use stable random number seed [topjohnwu/Magisk#6340](https://github.com/topjohnwu/Magisk/pull/6340)
-- [MagiskHide] Introduce [SuList feature](https://huskydg.github.io/magisk-files/docs/sulist) to allow Magisk to be visible for selected processes
+- [MagiskHide] Introduce [SuList feature](https://huskydg.github.io/magisk-files/docs/sulist) to allow Magisk to be only visible for selected processes, remain invisible for all other processes.
+SuList is imcompatible with some modules and not suitable for Zygsk integration

 ### About Canary and Debug?